 Regardless of the type or size of business you operate, you will have legislative requirements you must meet along with guidelines on how to protect your employees.
-Although, the type, size and structure of your business will determine how complicate your health and safety system will need to be.
+Although, the type, size and structure of your business will determine how complicated your health and safety system will need to be.

 When developing your compliance documents, learning to understand the different levels of legislation is tough.
 The legislation levels are:

-- Act: a law made by parliament that can also be known as primary legislation.
+- Act: A law made by parliament that can also be known as primary legislation.
 This is often the foundation for compliance.

-- Code of Practice: these provide detailed information on how to achieve standards required under the work health and safety (WHS) laws.
+- Code of Practice: These provide detailed information on how to achieve standards required under the work health and safety (WHS) laws.

 What do I need to know?

-When operating a business you should have implemented policies, standard operating procedures (SOP), safe work procedures, and safe work method statements (SWMS).
+When operating a business, you should have implemented policies, standard operating procedures (SOP), safe work procedures, and safe work method statements (SWMS).
 Our CIRT team will help you to implement each of these documents to ensure your business is operating safely and correctly.
 Should you not already have created these forms, our team is happy to create and manage them for you.

 Our forms include:

-Policies: a document that states what your organization would like to achieve and provides guidance to employees.
+Policies: A document that states what your organization would like to achieve and provides guidance to employees.
 Example policies would be bullying, discrimination and harassment, housekeeping etc.

 Standard Operating Procedure: Procedures that provide information on how general administration practices and processes will be carried out.
-These would include, electrical safety, incident, injury and hazard reporting, and managing chemicals etc.
+These would include electrical safety, incident, injury and hazard reporting, and managing chemicals etc.